pathwaycom/llm-app/templates/unstructured_to_sql_on_the_fly/README.md

 Specifically, Pipeline 1 reads in a collection of financial PDF documents from a local directory (that can be synchronized with a Dropbox account), tokenizes each document using the tiktoken encoding, then extracts, using the OpenAI API, the wanted fields.
-The values are stored in a Pathway table which is then output to a PostgreSQL instance.
+The values are stored in a Pathway Live Data Framework table which is then output to a PostgreSQL instance.

-Pipeline 2 then starts a REST API endpoint serving queries about programming in Pathway.
+Pipeline 2 then starts a REST API endpoint serving queries about programming in Pathway Live Data Framework.

 Each query text is converted into a SQL query using the OpenAI API.